moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

 Returns the last pixel position `x, y` touched.
 It returns a floating-point number, with a 1/16 pixel precisions.

     DO
       CLS
-        PRINT TOUCH.X;",";TOUCH.Y
+      PRINT TOUCH.X;", ";TOUCH.Y
       WAIT VBL
     LOOP

 #### `KEYBOARD ON`<br>`KEYBOARD OFF`

 Show or hide the device virtual keyboard.
 Because user can hide the keybord using a dedicated key, do not assume the keyboard is visible.
-Use `KEYBOARD ON` inside a loop or rely on `=KEYBOARD` to detect when the keyboard is shown or not.
+Use `KEYBOARD ON` inside a loop or rely on [`=KEYBOARD`](#height-keyboard) to detect when the keyboard is shown or not.

 #### `height =KEYBOARD`